Zawnia/unstable_unicorn/README.md

 - `requirements.txt` — Python dependencies

 Development notes
+-
 - The current branch is `features_alex` in this workspace.
 - If you change Python code, restart the Flask app to pick up changes.
 - Static assets are served from `static/`; use browser dev tools to debug client-side behavior.

 Contributing
+-
 - Fork or branch from `features_alex`, implement changes, and open a pull request describing the change.
 - Keep changes focused and include tests or manual test steps where applicable.

 License & credits
+-
-- No license file included.
+-No license file included.
 Add `LICENSE` if you intend to open-source this project.
 - Icons and images likely come from local assets in `static/Images_cartes/`.

 Contact / Next steps
-- If you want, I can add a short `run-dev.ps1` script to automate virtualenv activation and app start.
+-
+An app by Zawnia & Carlos Echenique